garciart/network-automation/labs/README.md

 copy nvram:/startup-config tftp://192.168.1.10/startup-config.bak
 ```

-You will be prompted to confirm the remote host's IP address and destination filename.
+You may be prompted to confirm the remote host's IP address and destination filename.
 You've already provided that information; press <kbd>Enter</kbd> each time:

 ```
 Address or name of remote host [192.168.1.10]?
 Destination filename [startup-config.bak]?
 !!
-1244 bytes copied in 0.116 secs (10724 bytes/sec)
+1311 bytes copied in 0.104 secs (12606 bytes/sec)
 R1#
 ```